-A New Jersey personal injury lawyer will investigate whether you can sue the party responsible for your construction accident injury.
-New Jersey Worker’s Compensation laws restrict many construction accident lawsuits, particularly where your employer’s negligence caused the injury.
+New Jersey construction accident attorneys will investigate whether you can sue the party responsible for your construction accident injury.
+New Jersey Worker Compensation laws restrict many construction accident lawsuits, particularly where your employer’s negligence caused the injury.

 However, your New Jersey personal injury attorney will evaluate how the injury happened and look to see if there is another responsible party that caused the dangerous condition.
 For example, another contractor, subcontractor, engineer, or defective equipment might be responsible for the injury.
 If so, you might have a “third party” case against the negligent person or negligent business.

 New Jersey Worker Compensation laws protect your employer from your lawsuit if your injury was caused by negligence.
 New Jersey has decided that it is more important that an injured employee is protected by Worker’s Compensation benefits.
 Worker’s Compensation benefits are available regardless of fault.

 The Most Common Causes Of Construction Accidents in New Jersey